dhadka/ezcache/README.md

 ### script

 Creates a cache based off an installation script.
+Changes to the script will trigger a cache miss.
-On a cache miss, the script is invoked to install the dependencies.
-On a cache hit, the script is skipped.
-Changes to the script trigger a cache update.
+During a cache miss, the updated script will be invoked and a new cache created.

 ```
 - uses: dhadka/ezcache@master